itsmecevi/tableaufundamental/README.md

    * Change the data type for the Country field to the geographic role of Country/Region.
    * On the Sheet 1 worksheet, open a field's dropdown menu to view customization and other options there.

+In this module, you learned about types of data source connections and the difference between a live connection vs. an extract.
+You got familiar with options on the Data Source page as well as in a Tableau worksheet.
+You connected to a single data source, an Excel file, and loaded its data into Tableau.
+Last, you saw how you might edit field metadata before working with the data to build a viz.
+Now, you should feel ready to try this with a data source of your own.

+_____